-In the event of a planned supervision session being cancelled or postponed a rearranged date should be arranged.
-If a new date cannot be arranged a reason should be recorded on the log.
+In the event of a planned supervision session being cancelled or postponed, a rearranged date should be arranged.
+If a new date cannot be arranged, a reason should be recorded on the log.

 If the Supervisor changes, or if the Supervisee moves to a new service but stays in the same role, the supervision file containing the supervision records and other documents will become the responsibility of the Supervisee's new Manager.

-The Manager will store all records relating to supervision according to the current corporate Records Management Retention Policy (currently 6 years after termination of employment).
+The Manager will store all records relating to supervision according to the current corporate Records Management Retention Policy, (currently 6 years after termination of employment).
 If the Supervisee leaves the organisation or takes a new job in another service, the Manager is responsible for ensuring that the supervision records are sent to Human Resources or Records Management to be added to the Personal File.

-Each supervision session is confidential which in turn helps to ensure a trustful relationship between supervisor and supervisee.
+Each supervision session is confidential which in turn helps to ensure a trustful relationship between Supervisor and Supervisee.

-There may be certain circumstances when Senior Managers need to access supervision records.
+There may be certain circumstances when Senior Managers and/or auditors need to access supervision records.
 These circumstances include concerns relating to the public interest, the law, risk to staff or families, professional conduct.
 Where formal performance management processes have been initiated (separate to the supervision process), it may be necessary to refer to the supervision records to demonstrate certain issues were addressed in supervision.